In the

 factors that affect performance; height above ground, reflections that

-can cause multipath, the quality (and thus loss) of downlead cable, poor house
+can cause multipath interference, the quality (and thus loss) of downlead cable, poor house

 distribution, splitters, amplifier quality, installation anomolies, and so on.